awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 + To encrypt with a multi\-keyring comprised of KMS keyrings, you need [kms:GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) permission on the generator key in the generator keyring\.
 You need [kms:Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) permission on all other keys in all other KMS keyrings\.

 For detailed information about permissions for AWS KMS customer master keys, see [Authentication and Access Control for AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.

+### Identifying CMKs in a AWS KMS Keyring<a name="kms-keyring-id"></a>

+A KMS keyring can include one or more AWS KMS customer master keys \(CMKs\)\.
+To specify a CMK in a KMS keyring, use a supported AWS KMS key identifier\.
+The key identifiers you can use to identify a CMK in a keyring vary with the operation and the language implementation\.
+For details about the key identifiers for a AWS KMS CMK, see [Key Identifiers](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id) in the *AWS Key Management Service Developer Guide*\.
++ In an encryption keyring, you can use a [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN) or [alias ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-alias-ARN) to identify CMKs\.
+Some language implementations allow other formats\.
++ In a decryption keyring, you must use a key ARN to identify CMKs\.
+This requirement applies to all language implementations of the AWS Encryption SDK\.
++ In a keyring used for encryption and decryption, you must use a key ARN to identify CMKs\.
+This requirement applies to all language implementations of the AWS Encryption SDK\.

 ### Encrypting with a KMS Keyring<a name="kms-keyring-encrypt"></a>